jmclean-coder/carecast/Developement.md

 ## User Stories

-- A user can Login/Sign-up to access/create their account
+- A user can Login/Sign-up to access/create their account [X] password []
   - Model
     - []Class
     - []Migration